 Here are some links to discussions about the ace-on-ace leadback:

 There's a fun Double Deck Pinochle tutorial at World of Card Games.
 You can also find Double Deck Pinochle tips at Pagat.
-There's another page describing rules at The Black Horse of the Blog World and an advanced strategy page there too.

 This video demonstrates the ace-on-ace leadback in a hand of Double Deck Pinochle.